 At the same time, saving account rates in the US are at a record low with no prospects to go higher anytime soon.
 Oil hit $30 per barrel, and many energy companies that traditionally pay high dividends cut their payout.

 The recent UK vote to leave the EU, more concerning news from China and sluggish growth in the US are very likely to delay another rate hike for a long time.

 For all yield-seeking investors, ETFs represent a low-cost and tax efficient alternative.
 Therefore we have seen significant inflows into passive high-dividend ETFs in the past few years.
 We will walk you through the major asset classes that drive that interest.
-In addition, we will show the largest ETFs by Asset Under Management (AUM) in each class.
+Also, we will show the largest ETFs by Asset Under Management (AUM) in each category.